Iuliana Măceșeanu: Career

-The 2006–07 season proved disappointing both for Măceșeanu and the team, Romania finishing 10th at the World Championships in Saint-Petersburg.
+The 2006–07 season proved disappointing both for Măceșeanu and the team, with Romania finishing 10th at the World Championships in Saint-Petersburg.
 Măceșeanu did not qualify for the 2008 Summer Olympics, but she took part in the World Championships held in Beijing for events not in the Olympic programme.
 She was eliminated in the first round at the European Championships in Kyiv.
 In the team event, Măceșeanu, Brânză, Iordăchioiu and Simona Alexandru overcame Hungary in the semi-finals, then crushed favourites Germany in the final to earn Măceșeanu's second European title.

 In 2009 Măceșeanu moved to London with her partner and took a job as fencing coach at the London Fencing Club, returning to Romania to train with the national team before major competitions.
 At the European Championships in Plovdiv, she lost in the table of 32 to her captain Ana Brânză.
-In the team event, Romania retained their European title in after defeating Germany again, this time in the semi-finals, then winning over Poland.
+In the team event, Romania retained their European title after defeating Germany again, this time in the semi-finals, then winning over Poland.
 Their medal hopes for the World Championships in Antalya were however cut short.
 In the individual event, Măceșeanu lost in the first round to Anfisa Pochkalova of Ukraine.
 Weakened by an injured Brânză, Romania were edged out 32–31 by Italy and finished 5th.

 In the 2009–10 season Romania lost to France in the quarter-finals of the European Championships in Legnano and finished 5th.She was replaced by Loredana Iordăchioiu for the World Championships in Paris, at which Romania won the first women's épée world title in their history.
 Iuliana Maceseanu retired from her fencing career and stopped taking part in international competitions in 2011.